CRUD interactions

 // and a patch parameters defined in the patch section

-If a match is found, the patch is performed on that match.
-If no matches are found, the server will return a 404 Not Found.
-If multiple matches are found, the server will return a 412 Precondition Failed response.
+If a single match is found, the patch is applied.
+If no match is found, the server will return 404 Not Found.
+If multiple matches are found, the server will return 412 Precondition Failed.

-When no match is found, the server will return an error.
-If one match is found, that resource will be deleted.
-The server may choose to delete all resources if multiple instances match, or it may return an error.
+If no match is found the server will return an error.
+If one match is found that resource will be deleted.
+If multiple instances match, the server may choose to delete all matched resources or return an error.

 Refreshing data